maitrikjpatel/DevNotes/JSQuestions.md

 // Write an async forEach function with and without promises.

-// Talk about one of Workday's actual UI components and explain how you would implement it.
+// Talk about one of WorktypeOfDay's actual UI components and explain how you would implement it.

 // What is a technology that you are passionate about and why?
 ```